thomasclarke1969/documentation/integration/ios/authentication.md

 # Authentication

-The Layer service is built to work with your existing backend service and existing users.
+The Layer service is built to work with your existing backend application and existing users.
 Layer Authentication allows you to represent your users within the Layer service without sharing credentials.
 In order to do this, it requires that your backend server application generate identity tokens on behalf of your client application.

 For a comprehensive guide on setting up the backend portion of Layer Authentication, please visit the [Layer Authentication Guide](/docs/resources#authentication-guide).